kdave/btrfs-progs/Documentation/ch-checksumming.rst

    To avoid this, kernel starting with version 6.14 will force a direct write to fall back to buffered, if the inode requires a data checksum.
-   This will bring a small performance penalty.
+   This will bring an observable performance penalty.
 If you require true zero-copy direct writes, then set the ``NODATASUM`` flag for the inode and make sure the direct IO buffer is fully aligned to block size.

+   The kernel starting with version 7.3 will address the unstable buffer by bouncing the buffer if the inode requires data checksums.
+   Although this is not true zero-copy, it's still better than falling back to buffered, achieving 95% of true zero-copy performance.

 There are several checksum algorithms supported.
 The default and backward compatible algorithm is *crc32c*.
 Since kernel 5.5 there are three more with different